pbihler/Res-On/readme.txt

   # Extract the content of the archive to a directory of your webserver, which is
     accessible via http(s) from the outside (e.g. via http://www.example.com/reson).
-    If you're updateing from an older version of Res-On, just extract the archive content over the old installation.
+    If you're updating from an older version of Res-On, just extract the archive content over the old installation.

   # Make sure, that the webserver's user can write into the subdirectories "config"